axolotl-ai-cloud/axolotl/docs/cli.md

     ...
 ```

-Click dynamically loads these every time the CLI is invoked and adding too many imports like ``torch`` will un-necessarily slow down the CLI responsiveness.
-Moreover this situation is complicated when CLI tab completion is enabled since this will often invoke the CLI several times.
+Click dynamically loads these every time the CLI is invoked and adding too many imports like `torch` will unnecessarily slow down the CLI responsiveness.
+Moreover, this situation is complicated when CLI tab completion is enabled since this will often invoke the CLI several times.